UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/content_part4.rst.txt

 We're manually building a logging configuration, consisting of a \ *formatter* and a \ *handler*.

-Let me add a bit of explaination to each new line in following comments:
+Let me add a bit of explanation to each new line in the following comments:

 .. code:: python